zzvllvzz/binaryWatch/software/README.md

 > **Note:** These programming instructions apply to revision 1 of the PCB, which has a
 > hardware bug causing USB to be non-functional.
-See the Known Hardware Issues section
+On a corrected revision, the bootloader
-> in the root README for details.
-On a corrected revision, firmware can be uploaded
+> still needs to be burned once via ISP using the same process described below.
+After
-> directly over USB using the standard Arduino IDE upload button with the
+> that, firmware can be uploaded directly over USB using `Sketch > Upload` with the
-> Adafruit Feather 32U4 board selected.
+> Adafruit Feather 32U4 board selected, without needing the ISP setup again.

 ## Programming